bisscay/DataStructures-Performance/README.md

 #### Week 3
 Centers on performance, below is a plot comparing two classes in the document package.

-BasicDocument in blue has a steeper linear slope performing poorly compared to EfficientDocument in red.
+BasicDocument in blue has a steeper linear slope performing poorly as the input scales, compared to EfficientDocument in red.

 [EfficientDocument](https://github.com/bisscay/DataStructures-Performance/blob/main/MOOCTextEditor/src/document/EfficientDocument.java)